 It is also delicious when stuffed with meat, rice, or other fillings and then baked.
 A simple way to enjoy it is to brush both sides of sliced, salted eggplant with olive oil or a marinade you enjoy and grill for a couple of minutes on each side.

 This week we’ve featured a simple salad starring eggplant.
 In addition to being a flavorful and light accompaniment to your entrée of choice (or enjoy it on its own), it is a colorful and a fun presentation piece.
-If you have not grown it in your own garden this year, Shaw’s, and many local farm stands readily offer them.
+If you have not grown it in your own garden this year, and readily offer them.

 Our second recipe is a traditional, delicious Greek comfort food called Mossuaka.
 This casserole combining eggplant, ground meat and cheese is a delightful addition to your recipe collection.